The New Jerusalem—A Pattern for Living—The Gems as Viewed Through the Breastplate

 — Isaiah 40:4

-When we are born our brains are smooth and as we grow to learn and begin to make associations with various things, relationships, and experiences.
+Premature babies' brains are smooth and develop grooves as they grow to learn and begin to make associations with various things, relationships, and experiences.
+This continues throughout the course of our lives.
 Our brains begin to make valleys or grooves and mountains formed by thought patterns.
 These can be for good or for bad.
 What God is saying is he is going to correct the places that aren't right and remap our minds.